Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

-Note that in Eq.~\eqref{photonBoltzmannequationtemp} the monopole term $\int d\hat p\;\Theta/4\pi$ is a pure scalar and therefore does not provide any tensor contribution.
-The scalar product $\mathbf v_{\rm b}\cdot \hat{p}$ has a scalar contribution, used in the previous subsection, which is $i\mu V_{\rm b}$, and it has also a vector contribution which can be written as:
+As we mentioned, the monopole is a scalar and therefore does not provide any tensor contribution to Eq.~\eqref{photonBoltzmannequationtemp}.
+Moreover, the scalar product $\mathbf v_{\rm b}\cdot \hat{p}$ also has no tensor part (only a scalar one that we have already used and a vector one that we will see later).